Jeroeny/php-gitlab-api/README.md

 Contributing
 ------------

-There are many parts of Gitlab that I have not added to this as it was originally created for personal use, hence the lack of tests.
-Feel free to fork and add new functionality and tests, I'll gladly accept decent pull requests.
+Feel free to fork and add new functionality and/or tests, I'll gladly accept decent pull requests.